David Weld Sanctuary

 Date of hike: Jan.
 19, 2014

-Prior to hiking, I researched the sanctuary to familiarize myself with its history and habitats.
-The preserve is probably best known for its 50-foot bluff as well as a 60-foot-deep kettle hole that was created when a colossal block of glacial ice melted in place during the last Ice Age, according to the Nature Conservancy's website.
-There are also approximately 1,800 feet of beachfront property and large boulders scattered throughout the area's forest and shoreline.
-"The David Weld Sanctuary is a wonderful place for all birders, geology buffs and wildflower lovers to hike and explore nature," the website said.
-"There's just enough elevation change to help make the trails interesting, but not too daunting for little legs and family excursions."
-Apparently, the preserve was donated by Mr. and Mrs. David Weld between 1969 and 1979, with additional acres donated and acquired from neighbors.
-Before the Weld family's tenure, a man named Alden Blodgett and his wife, famed author and actress Cornelia Otis Skinner, bought the land and on the bluff built a cabin, which burned in a storm in 1987, the site said.
+Before exploring, I familiarized myself with the history and habitats of David Weld Sanctuary.
+The preserve is probably best known for its 50-foot bluff as well as a 60-foot-deep kettle hole that was formed when a colossal block of glacial ice melted in place during the last Ice Age, according to the Nature Conservancy's website.
+It also boasts approximately 1,800 feet of beachfront property and a number of boulders that are scattered throughout the forest and shoreline.
+"The David Weld Sanctuary is a wonderful place for birders, geology buffs and wildflower lovers to hike and explore nature," the website said.
+"There's also just enough elevation change to help make the trails interesting, but not too daunting for little legs or family excursions."
+Apparently, the property was donated by Mr. and Mrs. David Weld between 1969 and 1979, with additional acreage donated and purchased from neighbors.
+Prior to the Welds' tenure, a man named Alden Blodgett and his wife, author and actress Cornelia Otis Skinner, bought the land and built a cabin that burned during a storm in 1987.

-The sanctuary is located on Short Beach Road just west of Horse Race Lane, and it is open from 9 a.m. to 5 p.m.
-It features a peaceful three-mile trail that crosses a big field peppered with red cedar trees and loops around a red maple swamp, the conservancy's website said.
-Since it was winter, the swampy section was all dried out, giving it an ominous appearance.
-I heard the preserve's prettiest part is the beach region, so I figured I'd save the best for last.
-That meant first following the loop trail into the woods.
-The hiking was hilly but not too hard, and tree life ranged from black birch to hickory to tulip.
-"The sanctuary landscape supports a remarkable diversity of trees, shrubs, vines, ferns and wildflowers, as well as various birds and small mammals," the website said.
-"In spring, the giant tulip trees display magnificent blooms.
-Look for their long and straight trunks, which were once used for masts on ships."
+The sanctuary's entrance is located along Short Beach Road just west of Horse Race Lane, and it is open from 9 a.m. to 5 p.m.
+After parking, I started on the three-mile main trail that traverses a large field peppered with red cedar trees and loops around a red maple swamp, according to the conservancy.
+I heard that the preserve's prettiest part is its beach region, so I decided to save the best for last.
+That meant beginning with the loop into the woods.
+The hiking was hilly, but not very hard.
+With every step, I admired the array of trees that included black birch, hickory and tulip.
+"The sanctuary landscape supports a remarkable diversity of trees, shrubs, vines, ferns and flowers, as well as a variety of birds and small mammals," the website said.
+"In spring the giant tulip trees display magnificent blooms.
+Look for their long and straight trunks, which were once used to make masts on ships."

-It took me about an hour to complete the loop.
-Next, I headed for the long-anticipated beach using a bluff-top path that took me a couple stories up.
-If I stood at the edge, I felt like I was floating for a moment.
-Call me crazy, but I like being just a step away from significant injury.
-It makes me feel aliveAnyway, I later learned the bluffs are home to birds.
-"In the summer as you walk along the bluff, observe the burrow holes in the top two or so feet of sediment," the website said.
+Regarding wildlife, the sanctuary is home to various birds, many of which I glimpsed on the hour-long walk.
+"In the summer months when you walk along the bluff, observe the burrow holes in the top two or so feet of sediment," the conservancy's website said.
 "These were created by bank swallows."
-Other birds in the preserve are brant, hummingbirds and orioles, while eastern tiger swallowtail butterflies can be seen by the tulip trees since its leaves are one of their caterpillars' favorite foods, the website said.
+Other birds in the preserve include brants, hummingbirds and orioles.
+In addition, eastern tiger swallowtail butterflies can be seen by the property's tulip trees as its leaves are one of their caterpillars' favorite foods, according to the conservancy.

 (Updated: Jan.
 19, 2019)